 "Two old people in that big old place.
-Don't seem right." after he unscrews the gas cap.
-Then he is nice enough to start the engine for her, tell her to leave the doors open for a while before she gets in.
+Don't seem right."
+The Cadillac was unmolested but so hot the boy licked his fingers before and after he unscrewed the gas cap.
+And he was nice enough to start the engine for her, tell her to leave the doors open for a while before she got in.
 Mavis did not have to struggle to get him to accept money--Olive had been horrified--and he drove off to the sound of Marvin Gaye[?].
 Behind the wheel, cooling in the air conditioned air, Mavis regretted not having noticed the station's numbers on the dashboard of the truck.
-She fiddled the dial constantly as she drove the Cadillac back to the house and onto Connie's property.
+She fiddled the dial constantly as she drove the Cadillac back to Connie's house.
+She parked it smack in front of the wonderful porch.
+Cool.
+Lettuce green.
 It stayed there for three years.
 It was already getting dark when the boy started the engine.
-So Mavis agreed to spend the night.
 Also she had forgotten to ask for a map.
-Also Connie had stuffed green and roasted a chicken.
+Also Connie had stuffed and roasted a chicken.
 But her decision to spend the night was mostly because of Mother.

 The whiteness at the center was blinding.
-It took awhile for Mavis to see the shape articulated among the pillows and the bone white sheets, and she might have stared sightless for many more moments had not a voice said "Don't stare, child."
-Connie moved toward the foot of the bed and reached under the sheets.
-With her right hand she raised Mother's heels and with her left fluffed the pillows underneath them and resettled the feet gently.
-Muttering "Toenails sharp as knives," bedshape which seemed to her far too small for a sick woman--almost a child's bed--and a variety of tables and chairs in the rim of black that surrounded it.
+It took awhile for Mavis to see the shape articulated among the pillows and the bone white sheets, and she might have remained sightless for many more moments had not a voice said "Don't stare, child."
+Connie bent over at the foot of the bed reached under the sheets.
+With her right hand she raised Mother's heels and with her left fluffed the pillows underneath them.
+Muttering "Toenails sharp as knives," she resettled the feet gently.
+When her eyes grew accustomed to dark and light, Mavis saw a bedshape far too small for a sick woman--almost a child's bed--and a variety of tables and chairs in the rim of black that surrounded it.
 Connie selected something from one of the tables and leaned into the light that ringed the patient.
 Mavis, following her movements, was startled to see her apply vaseline to lips in a face paler than the white cloth wrapped around the sick womans' head.
-"There must be something that tastes better than this," she said, trailing the tip of her tongue around her oily lips.
+"There must be something that tastes better than this," she said, trailing the tip of her tongue over her oily lips.
 "Food," said Connie.
 "How about some of that?"
 "No." "Just a bit?"
 "No. Who is this you brought in here?
 Why did you bring somebody in here?"
 "I told you.
-Woman with a car needed help."
+Woman with a car need help."
 "That was yesterday."
 "No it wasn't.
 This morning I told you."
 "Well, hours ago then, but who invited her into my privacy?
-Who did that?" you, that's who.
+Who did that?"
+"Guess.
+You, that's who.
+Want your scalp massaged?"
+"Now now.
+What is your name, child?"
+Mavis whispered from the dark she stood in.
+"Mavis Albright."
+"Step a little closer, please.
+I can't see anything unless it's right up on me.
+Like living in an eggshell."
+"Disregard her," said Connie.
+"Amia Senhora sees everything in the universe."
+She drew a chair to the little bed, sat down, took the woman's hand and one by one stroked back the cuticles.
+Mavis moved closer, resting her hand on the metal footboard.